AXZER10/Aora/README.md

 # 🚀 React Native Full Stack Application

-This repository contains the code for a comprehensive mobile application developed using **React Native**, following the [React Native Course for Beginners in 2024](https://www.youtube.com/watch?v=ZBCUegTZF7M).
+This repository contains the code for a comprehensive mobile application developed using **React Native**.
 The application demonstrates key React Native concepts, including navigation, API integration, and state management.

 ---